-A story on YouthBuild aired on WCVB Boston’s Chronicle on Monday, December 21st at 7:30PM ET!
-The episode entitled “Hope for the Holidays” features interviews with YouthBuild USA President and CEO John Valverde and YouthBuild Boston students—Kairee Voltaire and Dion Millsap—who helped build YouthBuild’s new HQ.
+A story on YouthBuild aired on WCVB’s Chronicle segment on Monday, December 21st at 7:30PM ET!
+The segment entitled “Hope for the Holidays” features interviews with YouthBuild President and CEO John Valverde and YouthBuild Boston students—Kairee Voltaire and Dion Millsap—who helped build the new YouthBuild headquarters.

 YouthBuild USA is delighted to announce an important new white paper resource entitled “Connecting Opportunity Youth and Employers through Work-Based Learning: The benefits, challenges and best practices for building a work-based learning model.”